 - Use a mild detergent that does not contain any bleaching agents such as chlorine or peroxide.
 Chlorine bleach can weaken natural fibers and may cause them to yellow.
 If necessary, use an oxygen-based bleach.
 We recommend LeBlanc Linen Wash , Laundress Signature Detergent or (if you are trying to brighten your whites) Laundress Whites Detergent.

-- Never pour detergent directly onto fabric.
-Instead add your fully unfolded linens to the tub after it fills and the detergent has already been diluted in the water.
+- Never pour the detergent directly onto fabric.
+Instead, add your fully unfolded linens to the tub after it fills and the detergent has already been diluted in the water.
 Fine linens only require half the recommended amount of detergent, but you can add more in future washing if the fabric is very soiled.

 - Never use fabric softeners.
 They make fibers appear soft by coating them, but ultimately cause damage over time.
 Your luxury linens will soften naturally with frequent use and additional washings.

 - Wash matching linens (like sheets and pillowcases) together.
 Each piece should be cared for similarly regardless of whether or not it is soiled to help maintain color consistency and brightness.

 - Always avoid overloading the washer to prevent fiber breakdown from excessive abrasion and agitation.
 It helps to wash one queen or king sheet at a time with smaller items, such as pillowcases.

 Washing embroidered linens?
 These are particularly delicate and should be washed separately.
 You can also add salt to the water to prevent the loss of embroidery thread color or “running” of dyes.
 Are your linens silk?
 These may be dry cleaned, hand washed or machine washed on a gentle cycle, so it’s best to check cleaning instructions provided by the manufacturer.
 For these delicate items, we recommend Laundress Delicate Wash.